sshahar1/SpringBootWorkshop/README.md

 2. Change the default name via command line
 2. Create a profile with a different default name
 3. Pass all the unit tests provided
-4. Change the default profile of the Spring-boot application from command line in 2 ways:
+4. Change the default name of the Spring-boot application from command line in 2 ways:
 * Change the profile
 * Use external properties file
 5. Change the application server from tomcat to Jetty